-- Rules can specify legal conditions on operators and their effects. - Relational pattern matching determines how to instantiate rules against the current state. - Conflict resolution strategies like recency can produce depth-first search control.
+- Rules can specify legal conditions on operators and their effects. - Rules can state heuristic conditions for the selection of operators. - Relational pattern matching determines how to instantiate rules against the current state. - Conflict resolution strategies like recency can produce depth-first search control.